teonakuzmanovska/FileTransferTool/README.md

 ### Context

 1. The program reads the file from the source provided by the user.
-2. The file is hashed using SHA256 and the checksum is kept for printing at the end.
-3. The file is divided into chunks (blocks) of 1 Mb.
+2. The file is divided into chunks (blocks) of 1 Mb.
-4. Each block is iterated and:
+3. Each block is iterated and:
     1. The source block is hashed using MD5 and the checksum is kept for later comparison with the destination block's checksum.
     2. The block is sent to the destination.
     3. The block in the destination is being taken for comparison with the source block.